MonitorControl/MonitorControl/README.md

 <hr>

 > [!WARNING]
-> MonitorControl v4.2.0 [may crash](https://github.com/MonitorControl/MonitorControl/issues/1663) on macOS 15 Sequoia on certain configurations.
-Additionally, the v4.2.0 version will not auto update to the [latest app version](https://github.com/MonitorControl/MonitorControl/releases).
-Please upgrade manually to fix the issue and to receive future updates.
+> MonitorControl v4.2.0 [may crash](https://github.com/MonitorControl/MonitorControl/issues/1663) on certain configurations running macOS 15 Sequoia.
+Additionally, this version will not automatically update to the [latest app version](https://github.com/MonitorControl/MonitorControl/releases).
+To resolve the issue and ensure future updates, please upgrade manually.

 ## Download